xupgit/awslabs/README.md

 #### Overview of the XUP AWS F1 Labs

-This consists of five labs.
+There are five labs.
 It is recommended to complete each lab before proceeding to the next.

 1. **Connecting to Your F1 Instance** \
 You will start a pre-configured EC2 F1 instance and connect to it using a remote desktop client.